No products in the cart.

 25. Finger Squeeze

 Squeeze the ball between any two fingers.
-This exercise is builds strength as well as providing a gentle stretch between the fingers.
+This exercise builds strength in the small muscles of your hand and provides a gentle stretch between the fingers.

 26. Thumb Opposition

 Roll the ball side to side on your palm using your thumb.
-This exercise is good for finger coordination and dexterity.
+This requires strength in your thumb as well as some coordination.

 27. Finger Scissors

 Squeeze the putty between two fingers.
-This will help develop strength in the hand and fingers as well as provide stretch to the web space between the fingers.
+This strengthens the small muscles in the hand and provides stretch to the web space between the fingers.

 28. Fingertip Pinch

 Pinch the putty using your thumb and fingertips.
-This also develops strength and dexterity in the fingers and reaches the small muscles in the palm of your hand.
+This also develops strength and dexterity in the fingers and reaches the small muscles in your hand.

 29. Power Grip

 Squeeze all your fingers into the putty.
-This strengthening exercise targets the whole hand.
+This strengthening exercise targets the muscles of your forearm, which control the hand.

 30. Flat Pinch